 Optics calibration must be completed when the system is first set up and every time the camera and lens system is disassembled or changed.
-It must also be performed every time a new computer is used to run the MicroSquisher.
+It must also be performed every time a new computer is used to run the MicroTester LT.
 The procedure is as follows:

-- 1. Launch the SquisherJoy software and launch a new test in order to see the live video window. - 2.
-Bring up the Optics Calibration Dialog by selecting Optics Calibration from the Advanced submenu of the Tools menu. - 3.
+- 1. Launch the MicroTester LT software and launch a new test in order to see the live video window. - 2.
+Bring up the Optics Calibration Dialog by selecting Optics Calibration from the Calibrations submenu of the Tools menu. - 3.
 Position a calibrated target with features of known size on the front of the fluid chamber.
-A glass target with 5 lines/mm (1mm = 1000 μ m) is provided with your equipment for this purpose.
-Note that this means 5 pairs of lines/mm (light/dark alternating).
-This target can be positioned with removable tape.
-Focus the Image using the three axis manual stages on which the optics and camera are mounted. - 4.
+A glass target with 10 lines/mm (1mm = 1000 μm) is provided with your equipment for this purpose.
+Note that this means 10 lines/mm.
+This target can be positioned with the provided holder.
+Focus the Image using the three axis stages on which the optics and camera are mounted. - 4.
 Drag the crosshairs on the live video window such that they are positioned a known distance apart.
 Be sure that the crosshairs are aligned with each other as the computer measures the absolute distance between them, not just the horizontal or vertical distance. - 5.
 Enter the distance between the crosshairs in the dialog field. - 6.
 Select the optics zoom level. - 7.
 Click the "Calibrate" button in the dialog box. - 8.
 Selecting the "Apply" button will cause the software to use the current calibration value.
 It is useful to compare the current calculated value with the previous value as the value should not change dramatically.
-A typical calibration value is around 0.24 pixels/μm/zoom.
+A typical calibration value is around 0.32 pixels/μm/zoom.